 Simplified Accountable Structure

 • Vital and fruitful churches must be governed and led in new ways today so that Christ’s mission for us can be fulfilled!
 The disciple-making mission which Christ has given us is too important to let bureaucratic redundancies distract us from our work.
 For the sake of Christ’s mission and our mission fields, many churches are discovering that there are simpler ways to provide governance and strategic direction, so that the congregation can be unleashed for ministry.
+Sometimes these models are called a “one-board structure” or a “single-board structure.”

 A simplified single board structure makes it possible for your church to better focus on leadership equipping, missional alignment, and your next steps in ministry.
 Meanwhile, removing bureaucratic redundancies allows more members to spend their time in service as disciples who make disciples.
 By consolidating administrative functions into a single board, disciples can focus on using their spiritual gifts and passions for ministry to contribute to the vitality of the congregation as it seeks to reach the mission field.